RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about the different ways of adding CSS to an HTML document.
+The objective of this exercise is to explore and implement various approaches to apply Cascading Style Sheets (CSS) within an HTML document.
+The aim is to comprehend the three primary methods of incorporating CSS—internal, external, and inline—offering flexibility and control over the presentation and styling of HTML content.

 # Procedure
-1. Create an HTML file and add some content to it.
+1. Create HTML Structure: Develop an HTML file and incorporate content representing the subject matter.
-2. Add a `<style>` tag inside the `<head>` tag to add internal CSS.
+2. Implement Internal CSS: Insert a <style> tag within the HTML's <head> section to apply internal CSS styles directly to the document.
-3. Add an external CSS file and link it to the HTML file using the `<link>` tag.
+3. External CSS Linkage: Create an external CSS file, and use the <link> tag within the HTML to connect the external CSS file to the document, enabling centralized and reusable styling.
-4. Add inline CSS to the HTML elements.
+4. Utilize Inline CSS: Apply inline CSS directly to specific HTML elements for targeted styling.
+5. Styling the Content: Define and customize CSS rules to enhance the appearance, layout, and interactivity of the HTML content.
+Employ selectors and properties to style elements and create visual effects.
+6. Testing and Verification: Ensure the proper application of each CSS method and verify that the styling is correctly reflected in the HTML content.

 # Program
 * index.html